GSK fires former U.S. govt vaccine head Slaoui over harassment allegation

 “Dr. Slaoui’s behaviours represent an abuse of his leadership position and violate our company policies, our values and our commitment to Trust - a commitment I know is shared by all of you,” she said.

-Galvani is a bioelectronic medicines company set up in 2016 by 55%-owner GSK and Verily, the life sciences unit of Google parent Alphabet.
+Galvani is a bioelectronic medicines company set up in 2016 by 55% owner GSK and Verily, the life sciences unit of Google parent Alphabet Inc.

 A GSK spokesman said U.S. law firm Morgan Lewis had carried out the investigation, which was led by partner Grace Speights,